schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 #### Ports Allowed To Communicate Between VLANs

-A list of ports permitted for intranet traffic.
-The following will get you started but require changes depending on your needs.
-Use [Firewall Logs](https://docs.opnsense.org/manual/logging_firewall.html) to review blocked ports and amend the list as required.
+A list of ports allowed for intranet traffic.
+Amend the list depending on your needs.

 |             |                              |
 | ----------- | ---------------------------- |